-Michael Urie is an American actor best known for his role as Marc St. James in the television series "Ugly Betty."
-He has also expanded his acting career into podcasting, playing Bobby Kerns in "As the Curtain Rises" from the Broadway Podcast Network.
-Urie has established himself as a figure in the entertainment industry through his acting contributions.
+Michael Urie is an American actor best known for his role as Marc St. James in the television series "Ugly Betty" and as Brian in the Apple TV+ series "Shrinking," for which he won a Critics Choice Television Award for Best Supporting Actor.
+He is also involved in podcasting, voicing Bobby Kerns in "As the Curtain Rises".

 In 1998, Michael Urie graduated from Plano Senior High School.

-In 1999, Michael Urie was accepted to the Juilliard School in New York City and became a member of the Drama Division's Group 32.
+In 1999, Michael Urie was accepted at the Juilliard School in New York City and became a member of the Drama Division's Group 32.

-In 2001, Michael Urie, while still a student at Juilliard, performed in the world premiere of "Love and Happiness" at the Consolati Performing Arts Center, playing a sixteen-year-old character.
+In 2001, while still a student at Juilliard, Michael Urie performed in the world premiere of "Love and Happiness" at the Consolati Performing Arts Center, portraying a sixteen-year-old trying to get rid of his mother's boyfriend.

-In 2002, Michael Urie received the John Houseman Prize for Excellence in Classical Theatre from the Juilliard School, recognizing his achievements in Shakespearean, Jacobean drama, and commedia dell'arte.
+In 2002, Michael Urie received the John Houseman Prize for Excellence in Classical Theatre from the Juilliard School.

-In 2003, Michael Urie graduated from Juilliard, marking the end of his formal training at the prestigious school.
+In 2003, Michael Urie graduated from the Juilliard School.

-In 2006, Michael Urie began appearing in the ABC dramedy "Ugly Betty" as Marc St. James.
-He was initially billed as a guest star.
+In 2006, Michael Urie started appearing in the ABC dramedy "Ugly Betty" as Marc St. James.

-During the 2007-08 Writers Guild of America strike, Michael Urie hosted TLC's reality-based series "Miss America: Reality Check", which followed the contestants participating in the 2008 Miss America Pageant.
+During the 2007–08 Writers Guild of America strike, Michael Urie hosted TLC's reality-based series "Miss America: Reality Check".

 In 2007, Michael Urie and the cast of "Ugly Betty" were nominated for a Screen Actors Guild award for Outstanding Performance by an Ensemble in a Comedy Series.

-During the 2007-08 Writers Guild of America strike, Michael Urie hosted TLC's reality-based series "Miss America: Reality Check", which followed the contestants participating in the 2008 Miss America Pageant.
+During the 2007–08 Writers Guild of America strike, Michael Urie hosted TLC's reality-based series "Miss America: Reality Check".

 In 2008, Michael Urie and the cast of "Ugly Betty" were nominated for a Screen Actors Guild award for Outstanding Performance by an Ensemble in a Comedy Series.

-In 2008, Michael Urie voiced the character Sebastian in the Disney production "Beverly Hills Chihuahua".
+In 2008, Michael Urie directed a one-night celebrity-performed staging of Howard Ashman's unproduced musical "Dreamstuff", and voiced the character Sebastian in the Disney movie "Beverly Hills Chihuahua".

-In 2009, Michael Urie originated the role of Rudi Gernreich in the off-Broadway play "The Temperamentals", which tells the story of the Mattachine Society.
-He also received a Lucille Lortel Award for Outstanding Lead Actor.
+In 2009, Michael Urie originated the role of Rudi Gernreich in "The Temperamentals" and received a Lucille Lortel Award for Outstanding Lead Actor.

 In 2009, Michael Urie received an Ewwy Award nomination for Best Supporting Actor in a Comedy Series for his role in "Ugly Betty".